Priors leading to well-behaved Coulomb and Riesz gases versus zeroth-order phase transitions -- a potential-theoretic characterization: Introduction

 Theorem \ref{thm:EA vs det intr} below relates the Energy Approximation Property to the potential-theoretic notion of determining measures\emph{. }Given a weighted set $(S,\phi)$ consisting of a subset $S$ of $\R^{d}$ and a continuous function $\phi$ on $S,$ a measure $\nu$ on $\R^{d}$ is said to be \emph{determining for $(S,\phi)$ }if for all potentials $\psi$ on $\R^{d}$

-We will say that $\nu$ is\emph{ determining for $S$} if $\nu$ is determining for $(S,0)$ and\emph{ strongly determining} if $\nu$ is determining for $(S,\phi)$ for all $\phi\in C(S).$ Similarly we will say that $\nu$ is (strongly) determining if it is (strongly determining) for its support.
-If this is the case and if $\nu$ does not charge polar subsets then the support of $\nu$ is automatically\emph{ locally regular }(see Section \ref{subsec:Regularity}).
-In the particular case when $d=2$ and the support of $\mu_{0}$ is contained in $\R$ a measure $\mu_{0}$ is determining iff it is strongly determining. \begin{thm} Let $\mu_{0}$ be a measure on $\R^{d}$ which does not charge polar subsets and assume that the support $S_{0}$ of $\mu_{0}$ is compact and locally regular.
+We will say that $\nu$ is\emph{ determining for $S$} if $\nu$ is determining for $(S,0)$ and\emph{ strongly determining for $S$} if $\nu$ is determining for $(S,\phi)$ for all $\phi\in C(S).$ Similarly we will say that $\nu$ is (strongly) determining if it is (strongly) determining for its support.
+For example, Lebesgue measure $1_{\Omega}dx$ on a bounded domain $\Omega$ in $\R^{d}$ is strongly determining if $\Omega$ is\emph{ non-thin} at all boundary points, in the classical sense (Prop \ref{prop:top domain}).
+In general, if $\nu$ is strongly determining and does not charge polar subsets then the support of $\nu$ is automatically\emph{ locally regular }(see Section \ref{subsec:Regularity} for the potential-theoretic notions of regularity). \begin{thm} Let $\mu_{0}$ be a measure on $\R^{d}$ which does not charge polar subsets and assume that the support $S_{0}$ of $\mu_{0}$ is compact and locally regular.
 Then $\mu_{0}$ has the Energy Approximation Property iff $\mu_{0}$ is strongly determining. \end{thm}

-For example, Lebesgue measure $dx$ on $\R^{d}$ is strongly determining, as follows immediately from the submean property of subharmonic functions.
-Of course, in this case it is a classical fact that the approximating sequence $\mu_{j}$ can be constructed using convolutions.
-Indeed, the inequality \ref{eq:bound on limsup E} then follows from the translation invariance and convexity of $E$ \cite{c-g-z}.
-In general it seems, however, hard to verify the Energy Approximation Property directly, while one can often use maximum principle type arguments to verify the condition of being strongly determining.
+The main virtue of the property of beeing strongly determining is that it can often be verified using maximum (/domination) principle type arguments.
 For example, using \cite{da}, we will show that the $(d-1)-$dimensional Hausdorff measure on a Lipschitz hypersurface is strongly determining (Theorem \ref{thm:Lip}).

 Theorem \ref{thm:EA vs det intr} appears to be new even in the simplest case when $S_{0}$ is an interval in $\R\subset\R^{2},$ which is the classical setting where the notion of determining measures was first introduced by Ullman (as discussed in Section \ref{subsec:Relations-to-Bernstein-Markov} below).
+In this special case a measure $\mu_{0}$ is determining iff it is strongly determining.